 2021 Morioka International Haiku Contest

 I had the pleasure of judging the third Morioka International Haiku Contest with Toru Kiuchi in the autumn of 2021.
 Results were announced 26 December 2021 in Morioka, Japan.
 Visit the Morioka website for more information or see the results online (PDF).
 Results also available here (English selections appear at the end).
-See also the 2019 contest results and 2020 contest results.
+See also contest results for 2019, 2020, 2022, and 2023.

 Prize Winners and Poems from Haiku Submissions English Section